-If there is extensive root rot then there may not be enough viable healthy roots remaining and they rosemary could die back, but by pruning the diseased roots you are giving the rosemary the best chance of recovery.
+If there is extensive root rot then there may not be enough viable healthy roots remaining and the rosemary could die back, but by pruning the diseased roots you are giving the rosemary the best chance of recovery.

-Another factor to consider is whether your soil drains quickly enough as rosemary has adapted to growing in sandy, gritty soil as slow draining soils cause the same symptoms as overwatering rosemary.
+Another factor to consider is whether your soil drains quickly enough as rosemary has adapted to growing in sandy, gritty soil as slow-draining soils cause the same symptoms as overwatering rosemary.

 2. Soil Drains Too Slowly

 Rosemary plants die back if they are in soil that drains slowly or holds too much moisture.
-Clay, compacted soil or soil unamended with sand retains too much moisture around the roots of the drought resistant rosemary causing the leaves to turn brown and die of root rot.
+Clay, compacted soil, or soil unamended with sand retains too much moisture around the roots of the drought-resistant rosemary causing the leaves to turn brown and die of root rot.

 Rosemary has specifically adapted to growing in sandy or gritty soil which promotes very fast drainage and does not hold onto moisture and therefore cannot tolerate persistently damp soil.

-Rosemary requires soil that with a high inorganic content which creates a porous structure that allows for good drainage and root respiration.
+Rosemary requires soil with a high inorganic content which creates a porous structure that allows for good drainage and root respiration.

-Even standard multipurpose compost holds too much moisture and should be amended with horticultural sand, grit or perlite to help replicate the preferred soil conditions of the rosemary’s native Mediterranean environment.
+Even standard multipurpose compost holds too much moisture and should be amended with horticultural sand, grit, or perlite to help replicate the preferred soil conditions of the rosemary’s native Mediterranean environment.

 (Read my article, choosing the best pots for rosemary).